-For DN-JD, each recruited researcher must be enrolled in a joint, double or multiple degree awarded by at least two participating organisations from a MS/AC.
-The maximum total secondment duration of up to 1/3 of the researchers' actual recruitment period does not apply to DN-JD.
+For DN-JD, each recruited researcher must be enrolled in a joint, double or multiple degree awarded by at least one participating organisation from a MS or AC.
+The maximum total secondment duration of up to one third of the researchers' actual recruitment period does not apply to DN-JD.
+Fellows can be recruited for up to 48 months in a DN-JD.
+Please note that 48 months is the maximum allowed fellowship duration, and it is not mandatory to request this maximum.
+Please also note that within the same project, it is possible to have different fellowship durations, as long as the overall maximum of 540 person months is respected.